aleen42/PersonalWiki/Programming/JavaScript/http_reponse_status_code/http_reponse_status_code.md

 #### 402 Payment Required

 Reserved for future use.
 The original intention was that this code might be used as part of some form of digital cash or micro-payment scheme, but that has not happened, and this code is not usually used.

+### 403 Fobidden

+The request was a valid request, but the server is refusing to respond to it.
+The user might be logged in but does not have the necessary permissions for the resource.

+### 404 Not Found